Arteinsana7/Zappel-Philipp/README.md

 ![-----](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)

-Project Description : Zappel-Phillip is the first neurodivergent character ever mention in literature.
-Its was a young boy judged for being too distrastracted and lazy.
-We have token this inspiration to create an application for neurodivergent and neurotypical people to learn how to learn, by implementing functionalities from pedagogical methods.
-Features like :
+## Description :
-Chronometer or recall to structure working cycles.
-Creating folders with videos, images, notes and sound recordings that you can jump in and out ad notebooks.
-Playful learning curves implementing possitive learning.

-4. To implement : V2.
-Implementation of a DB to be able to execute CRUD operations.

-5. Credits : This is a school project created within the Apple Foundation Program in Paris France.
+Project Title: Zappel-Phillip Learning Companion

+Introduction:
-6. Project Description : Zappel-Phillip is the first neurodivergent character ever mention in literature.
-Its was a young boy judged for being too distrastracted and lazy.
-We have token this inspiration to create an application for neurodivergent and neurotypical people to learn how to learn, by implementing functionalities from pedagogical methods.
-Features like : Chronometer or recall to structure working cycles.
-Creating folders with videos, images, notes and sound recordings that you can jump in and out ad notebooks.
-Playful learning curves implementing possitive learning.
+Zappel-Phillip, the first neurodivergent character ever mentioned in literature, was portrayed as a young boy judged for being too distracted and lazy.
+Drawing inspiration from this character, we embarked on creating an application tailored for both neurodivergent and neurotypical individuals.
+Our aim is to facilitate the process of learning how to learn by incorporating pedagogical methods into our platform.

-To implement : V2.
-Implementation of a DB to be able to execute CRUD operations.

-School project.
-Concept an developement within the Apple Foundation Program.
+Features:

+Structured Work Cycles: Utilize a chronometer or recall function to organize and manage working sessions effectively.
+Customizable Folders: Create folders comprising videos, images, notes, and sound recordings, enabling users to seamlessly navigate through their materials.
+Engaging Learning Curves: Implement playful learning curves designed to foster positive learning experiences.
+Implementation:

+Version 2 (V2): Incorporate a database to support Create, Read, Update, and Delete (CRUD) operations, enhancing the application's functionality and usability.

 ## Contributors